THE HEART BEHIND HEARTWORK

 Only later did she learn the man was a CEO based in Qatar, and that six of his project managers were seated around him, frozen and unsure how to respond.

-This moment reflects the very heart of what she now teaches leaders and teams: to respond with relational courage, especially when the pressure’s high, think 30,000 feet, relational courage is the real oxygen mask.
-This experience, like so many others in her cross-cultural, people-centered journey, planted the seed for HeartWork: a consultancy built on the belief that connection isn’t a soft skill, it’s a survival skill.
+This moment reflects the very heart of what she now teaches teams: to respond with relational courage, especially when the pressure’s high, think 30,000 feet, relational courage is the real oxygen mask.

-That’s the heartbeat of HeartWork: helping individuals and organizations meet complexity with humanity, and lead with heart, especially when the stakes are high.
+That’s the heartbeat of HeartWork: helping teams and organizations meet complexity with humanity, and lead with heart, especially when the stakes are high.